Policy and Procedure Manual in Practice Management

 - Record the date when each policy or procedure is adopted.

 - Keep an up-to-date index or table of contents.

-- Perform triennial reviews for relevancy and compliance with current state and federal laws, or more frequently as new rules or laws become known.
+- Perform reviews every three years for relevancy and compliance with current state and federal laws, or more frequently as new rules or laws become known or changed.
 If revisions are necessary, place revision dates on the new policy.

 - Obtain signatures for policy approval from responsible parties.